D01.2 Undergraduate Double Major Policy

 Ultimately, it is the responsibility of the certification officer in each of the two degree programs to verify that the agreed upon graduation requirements for their portion of the double major have been satisfied

-The Academic Senate and Office of Provost and Senior Vice President for Academic Affairs.
+The Faculty Senate and Office of Provost and Senior Vice President for Academic Affairs.

 Approved February 3, 2013